IRS Tax Appeals

 What Happens at the Appeals Meeting

 The Internal Revenue Service and Appeals conferences are informal meetings.
 Though as a taxpayer you have the right to represent yourself, it would be a good idea to have an experienced IRS Tax Attorney who can provide legal representation before the IRS.
 For an Appeals conference, you will need to be prepared with records and documentations to prove your position.
-You must be able to justify why you are disagreeing with the IRS decision and must show your rational with supporting documents.
+You must be able to justify why you are disagreeing with the IRS decision and must show your rationale with supporting documents.
 If you are unable to reach an agreement with the Internal Revenue Service and Appeals or Settlement Officer, you may be able to appeal certain aspects through the courts.
 You may also choose not to appeal within the IRS and only seek action through the tax court system.
 In either case, you will want to have an experienced IRS Tax Attorney to represent you throughout the process.
 The tax code is a complex document, and even if you believe that you do not need representation, having an experienced tax attorney to lead your case can only benefit you.

 Attorney Timothy Hart